questionlp/api.wwdt.me_v2/README.md

 ## Requirements

 - Python 3.8 or newer
-- MySQL or MariaDB Server hosting a version of the aforementioned Wait Wait Don't Tell Me!
+- MySQL Server 8.0 or newer, or another MySQL Server distribution based on MySQL Server 8.0 or newer, hosting a version of the aforementioned Wait Wait Don't Tell Me!
 Stats database

 ## Changes from v1.0